Radio in New Zealand: Radio markets

 Radio stations in New Zealand include some network stations and a number of predominantly low-power stations that operate in a single market.
-Auckland, Wellington and Christchurch are the largest commercial radio markets, surveyed twice a year by GfK New Zealand in March and August/September.
+Auckland, Wellington and Christchurch are the largest commercial radio markets, surveyed four times a year by GfK New Zealand.
 Between 1991 and 2015, the survey was conducted by TNS New Zealand.
-Smaller markets like Waikato are surveyed once a year in the second August research term, while several others use other means to measure audience share.
+Smaller markets like Waikato receive four surveys a year as well, but the data is an average of the past four quarters, as opposed to isolated quarterly results in the major markets.

 Radio New Zealand networks do not participate in commercial market surveys, meaning they are not included in listener numbers and are not counted in market share.
-However, a Nielsen Media Research survey commissioned by Radio New Zealand suggests its National and Concert stations reach a combined audience of 563 thousand unique listeners.
-The National programme reaches 503 thousand, or 14 percent of the 15+ population, giving it 10.2 percent station share.
-The Concert programme reaches 138 thousand or 4 percent of the 15+ population, with an estimated market share of 1.4 percent.
+However, a Nielsen Media Research survey commissioned by Radio New Zealand suggests its National and Concert stations reach a combined audience of 563,000 unique listeners.
+The National programme reaches 503,000, or 14 percent of the 15+ population, giving it 10.2 percent station share.
+The Concert programme reaches 138,000 or 4 percent of the 15+ population, with an estimated market share of 1.4 percent.
 Commercial radio surveys, by comparison, are based on listeners 10+.

 Auckland

 Auckland is the country's largest radio market.
-Surveys of 3000 people are conducted twice a year to garner the listener habits of more than 1.2 million people who live in Auckland's urban centres.
+Surveys are conducted four times a year to garner the listener habits of more than 1.2 million people who live in Auckland's urban centres.
 Due in part to high levels of peak hour commuter traffic congestion, 74.6 percent listen to the radio on a weekly basis.
-Newstalk ZB has maintained a long-running first place in the ratings under successive breakfast hosts Paul Holmes and Mike Hosking, with a 13.4 percent station share and a weekly cumulative audience of 178 thousand listeners in the latest Q2-14 survey for August to September 2014.
+Newstalk ZB has maintained a long-running first place in the ratings under successive breakfast hosts Paul Holmes and Mike Hosking, with a 13.4 percent station share and a weekly cumulative audience of 178,000 listeners in the latest Q2-14 survey for August to September 2014.

-The Edge has 7.7 percent share and 169.2 thousand listeners; ZM has 4.5 percent share and 136.9 thousand listeners; The Breeze has 7.8 percent share and 136.2 thousand listeners; Mai FM has 5.2 percent share and 126.2 thousand listeners; and Coast has 7.8 percent share and 105.4 thousand listeners.
-Radio Live, The Hits, The Sound, The Rock, George FM, More FM, Flava and Radio Hauraki all maintain audiences over 50 thousand.
-Radio Sport, the BBC World Service and Hindi station Radio Tarana also have audiences above 30 thousand.
+The Edge has 7.7 percent share and 169,200 listeners; ZM has 4.5 percent share and 136,900 listeners; The Breeze has 7.8 percent share and 136,200 listeners; Mai FM has 5.2 percent share and 126,200 listeners; and Coast has 7.8 percent share and 105,400 listeners.
+Radio Live, The Hits, The Sound, The Rock, George FM, More FM, Flava and Radio Hauraki all maintain audiences over 50,000.
+Radio Sport, the BBC World Service and Hindi station Radio Tarana also have audiences above 30,000.